railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_profiling.rst

 .. index::
    single: module; crm_profiling

-To use the profiling system you'll need to install Open ERP's :mod:`crm_profiling` module.
-It's part of the core Open ERP system in version 5.0.0 so you don't have to download it separately from ``addons-extra``.
+To use the profiling system you will need to install Open ERP's :mod:`crm_profiling` module.
+It is part of the core Open ERP system in version 6.0.0 so you do not have to download it separately from ``addons-extra``.

-Once the module is installed you can create a list of questions and the possible responses through the menu :menuselection:`CRM & SRM --> Configuration --> Segmentation --> Questions`.
+Once the module is installed you can create a list of questions and the possible responses through the menu :menuselection:`Sales --> Configuration --> Leads & Opportunities --> Questions`.

 To obtain the scheme presented earlier you can create the following questions and responses: